Five Ways It?s Your Fault When Employees Slack Off

 A happy employee equals a productive one.
 Every company wants their employees working optimally but often they unwittingly undermine their productivity.
-From embracing a culture of order-givers to communicating ineffectively, here’s a look at five ways companies are sapping the drive out of their workers.
+From embracing a culture of order-givers to communicating ineffectively, here’s a look at five ways companies are sapping the drive out of their workers and causing them to slack off.

 1. Giving orders, not sharing ideas.
 Collaboration is a buzz word at many companies, yet there are still a lot of firms that have a culture where managers give orders and workers take them, leaving zero room for any back and forth.
 Companies may think this is the best way to ensure things get done, but in reality, it ends up killing any motivation an employee may have.
 “When you have a culture of order-givers and order-takers it’s totally draining,” says Christine Comaford, author of the book SmartTribes: How Teams Become Brilliant Together.
 “It dumbs people down.
 They are just waiting for the next order to be given.”
 Comaford says leaders need to ask questions instead of telling them what to do.
 Once employees are given a chance to weigh in with their opinion, they’ll feel part of the team and will be charged up about their job.
 “People don’t feel engaged and powerful if they are just given orders,” she says.